Aphthous Stomatitis: Causes, Facts, Stats and New Research for Dental Professionals

 What is Aphthous Stomatitis?

 Aphthous stomatitis is commonly defined as recurrent ulcerations of the oral mucosa.
+In layman's terms, an occurrence of aphthous stomatitis is often called a mouth ulcer, such as when someone develops canker sores.
 The most affected areas of the oral cavity are the labial mucosa, buccal mucosa, and tongue.
-Unlike for example cold sores, which develop on the outside of the mouth, these ulcerations are non-contagious.
-This is a critical point to get across to patients, who often carry misperceptions regarding the transmissibility of aphthous stomatitis.
+Unlike for example cold sores, which develop on the outside of the mouth, these ulcerations are non-contagious and aren't caused by a bacterial or virus infection.
+This is a critical point to get across to patients, who often carry misperceptions regarding the transmissibility of mouth ulcers.

 Generally speaking, we distinguish three major clinical presentations of aphthous stomatitis based on the size and number of the wounds: